senaite/senaite.queue/docs/handling.rst

 and task custom priority value.

 By default, system applies a priority value of 10 for all type of tasks.
-This value can be changed for specific tasks though (see :doc:`doctests` for additional information).
+This value can be changed for specific tasks though.
 The lesser the priority value, the higher will be the priority of that task over others.

 However, the creation date time is also used for tasks prioritization.
 So, even if a task has a higher priority based on the priority value explained before,